CristeaTeodorAndrei/CubeSat/README.md

 ### Initialization

+Before all the steps should be read Remote Control phase. <br>

 The following steps should be performed before the core software will run:

-1. Prepare the GCM by plug in the power source and run the receiver code
+1. Prepare the GCM by plug in the power source and open the receiver interface

 - A successful connection message should be displayed in the terminal.
 - A warning message should appear to notify the failure to connect with the OBC.